 Please do not pay the tuition fee deposit before you have received the email request or when your offer is conditional.

 If you will be studying a summer pre-sessional English course at the University of Leeds Language Centre before your Masters programme, please refer to our information on summer pre-sessional English courses for payment deadlines.

-If you will be studying a Masters course only, there is no formal deadline to pay the deposit or provide evidence of full funding.
+For other Masters courses, there is no formal deadline to pay the deposit or provide evidence of full funding.
 However, we recommend that you do so as soon as you are able after receiving the request email.
 It is your responsibility to complete this stage with enough time for a CAS to be issued ahead of applying for your visa.